NeutroniumCore/Neutronium/Documentation/Content/Overview.md

 ## Built-in WPF Application

-Each WebBrowser implementation makes available an asbtract implementation of an WPF application that register the corresponding WebBrowser and dispose the HTMLEngineFactory  when application ended.
+Each WebBrowser implementation makes available an abstract implementation of an WPF application that register the corresponding WebBrowser and dispose the HTMLEngineFactory  when application ended.
 The only thinks you need is to register the javascript engine.

 Ex: using ChromiumFx and corresponding ChromiumFxWebBrowserApp :